gracecuenca/graphics/NOTES.md

 [q5]+ : 1 or more combinations of q or 5
 [q-t] : defines the range from q to t inclusive
 ```

+__Semantic Anlayzer__
+- Evaluates the syntax tree to create a list of operations
+- Creates a symbol table containing all of the identifiers and associated information
+- Type errors are usually caught here

+__Operation List__
+- More operators make a deeper tree
+- The leaves are all values, operations cause branches

+__Symbol Table__
+- main is a symbol

+__Symbol Table__